openvmp/partcad/docs/source/tutorial.rst

 ------

 Browse the imported packages in the Explorer view.
-Click on the parts and assemblies to see them in ``OCP CAD Viewer`` view that will appear on the right.
+Click on the parts and assemblies to see them in the ``OCP CAD Viewer`` view that will appear on the right.

+For example, navigate to ``/pub/std/metric/cqwarehouse`` and click on some part (e.g. ``fastener/hexhead-din931``).
+The PartCAD Inspector view displays the part parameters.
+The parameter values can be changed and the part gets redrawn on ``Update``.

 Create a part
 -------------